移民史・移民問題、少数民族、人種問題

 Rahman, Samia, Muslim Women and Misogyny: Myths and Misunderstandings.
 216 pp. 2024:6 (Hurst, UK) <712-955>

-ISBN 978-1-911723-01-1 paper ¥4,607.- (税込) GB£ 15.99
+ISBN 978-1-911723-01-1 paper ¥4,555.- (税込) GB£ 15.99 *

 Muslim women are among the most fetishised and objectified groups in society today.
 Much is assumed and imagined about their lives, and it is all too easy to succumb to orientalist myths.
 For too long, Muslim women have been reduced to two-dimensional stereotypes: empowered heroines rejecting patriarchal religious teachings, or victims of a misogyny believed to run deep within Islam.
 But why is this neatly packaged view so pervasive?
 Are oppression and subjugation actually so central to Muslim women's lives?
 How is this misogyny influenced by white supremacy and Islamophobia?
 And where do the biggest threats to Muslim women's freedom and safety really come from?
 In this bold new book, Samia Rahman explores the relationships between misogyny and Muslim women's experiences in Britain today, untangling complex issues such as Muslim feminism, representation, toxic masculinity, marriage and sexuality.
-Based on extensive interviews with both women and men from Islamic communities, she offers a powerful, much-needed response to the misappropriation of female Muslim voices, revealing the many faces of Muslim womanhood within the UK.
+Based on extensive interviews with both women and men from Muslim communities, she offers a powerful, much-needed response to the misappropriation of female voices, revealing the many faces of Muslim womanhood within the UK.

 more >